SPECIAL FEATURE

 Volume 19, What Is Man?
 And Other Philosophical Writings issued in 1973, was the second volume issued in the Iowa-California edition.
 The introduction and explanatory notes were written by Paul Baender.
 The copyright page features the CEAA seal and an acknowledgment the volume was produced in cooperation with a contract from the United States Office of Education under the provisions of the Cooperative Research Program.

 The contents of this volume differs radically from previous editions published under the similar title What Is Man?
 And Other Essays.
 The Iowa-California edition dropped almost all the essays that had been published in the earlier collection.
-Volume 19 focuses on philosophical and religious writings and includes Christian Science, a book which was issued as an individual volume in previous uniform editions.
-The Iowa-California volume also includes "Letters from the Earth" which had not been included in any previous uniform edition.
+Volume 19 focuses on philosophical and religious writings and includes Christian Science, a book that was issued as an individual volume in previous uniform editions.
+The Iowa-California volume also includes "Letters from the Earth" that had not been included in any previous uniform edition.

 The Iowa-California edition of What Is Man?
 And Other Philosophical Writings blurred the line regarding the responsibilities and stated mission of the Works of Mark Twain project and the Mark Twain Papers project.
 While the Iowa editors continually emphasized their mission was to publish authoritative texts of previously published works, What Is Man?
 And Other Philosophical Writings features material never before previously published.
 At the time Frederick Anderson had not developed a plan to publish the entire body of Mark Twain's unpublished works and material relevant to previously published works was included in this volume.
 The essay "Things A Scotsman Want to Know" was included in the collection because it featured a theme closely tied to "Letters from the Earth."
 Discarded versions of other essays never before published are also included.